Geophoton-inc/chm_prep/README.md

 Holes having a pixel area smaller than `hole_size_thr` will be filled.
 The value of `hole_size_thr` must be an integer representing the number of pixels (pixel area) in individual no-data holes to be used as a threshold.

-## Tile size, memory management, and buffering
+## Tile size, memory management, buffering and CRS

 chm_prep is designed for the standard case where a large lidar project is divided in rather small tiles (1 km x 1 km, 2 km x 2 km, etc.).
 Running chm_prep on a very large file could cause the program to exit because it would be out of memory.
 Moreover, edge effects can occur where cavities are very close to the edge of a raster lidar tile.
 Cavities or spikes might be left undetected in these slim areas.
 For this reason, it is recommended to buffer the tiles by at least the amount of pixels of the largest Lapalian kernel width before running chm_prep.
 The filtered output rasters can be cut back to their cores and eventually mosaicked.
+Finally, the coordinate reference system (CRS) must be defined within the input .tif files.

 ## Demo data

+Demo data for testing chm_prep can be found [here](https://github.com/Geophoton-inc/chm_prep/tree/main/demo_data).
+- `demo_CHM_1.tif` contains cavities and spikes;
+- `demo_CHM_2.tif` contains cavities and isolated no-data pixels.

 ## Issues and bug reports